About

-The best solutions don’t come from solitary coding sessions - they emerge from aligned, motivated teams where people trust each other and ship autonomously.
-I focus on getting both the technical foundations and the team dynamics right: designing systems that make sense to everyone, fostering clear communication, establishing tight feedback loops, and creating the space for teams to move fast without cutting corners.
+In my experience, the best solutions emerge from aligned, motivated teams where people trust each other and ship autonomously.
+I try to focus on getting both the technical foundations and the team dynamics right.

 What I’m About

-Currently building at Flashbots, where I work on blockchain infrastructure and tooling that helps create more transparent and efficient systems.
+Currently I’m at Flashbots, where I work on blockchain infrastructure and tooling that helps create more transparent and efficient systems.
 I love the remote-first culture that lets distributed teams collaborate effectively across time zones.

 I’m particularly energized by: